-While Karamoor is not in Greenwich, it’s a short drive from us over the border in Katonah, New York, one of the beautiful towns near Greenwich, CT.
-Karamoor is a treasure to have so close by, and is worth a visit any time of year for their constantly changing events and concerts.
+While Caramoor is not in Greenwich, it’s a short drive from us over the border in Katonah, New York, one of the beautiful towns near Greenwich, CT.
+Caramoor is a treasure to have so close by, and is worth a visit any time of year for their constantly changing events and concerts.

 Fall Events in Greenwich CT

 Fall, in my humble opinion, is one of the best times of the year to be in Greenwich!
 The temperatures are perfect, with a growing nip in the air only towards the end of the season.
 As everyone knows, there’s also the spectacular fall foliage to enjoy with some good leaf peeping in CT.
-If that’s not reason enough to visit Greenwich at that time, perhaps some of these great events will be draw enough:
+If that’s not reason enough to visit Greenwich, CT, at that time, perhaps some of these great CT fall festivals will draw enough:

-This is, again, not in Greenwich, but this New Canaan event is nearby.
-This event at the New Canaan Nature Center features tons of local beer and great food.
+This is, again, not in Greenwich, but is a nearby New Canaan, CT, event.
+This annual event at the New Canaan Nature Center features tons of local beer and great food.